attic-stuff/runtile-for-gamemaker/README.md

 **how come this doesn't work with older versions of gm?** because it uses array_get_index, which is new to gm. if you're using the LTS version of gm, or an older monthly release, you can still use this with some work. work that i already did bro, there is a LTS yyz you can download and use the runtile stuff from it. a word of caution: the LTS version uses global ds lists. these lists do not clean themselves up, and shouldnt have to. however if use game_restart() or call the script asset those globals are defined in, you will need to clean them lists up.

+**license?**
+you are free to use the runtile functions in whatever project you see fit. you can also redistribute the templates if u wanna. you cannot use the font or the mutated tiles for anything though.